-Prerequisite: MAT 050 or Corequisite: MAT 050
+Prerequisite: MAT 050 / MAT 0250 or Corequisite: MAT 050 / MAT 0250

-CHE 102 - Introduction to Chemistry II with Lab- GT-SC1 5 Credits biochemical compounds, physical and chemical properties of various functional groups of organic chemistry, and physical and chemical properties of biochemical compounds along with their biochemical pathways.
+CHE 102 / CHE 1012 - Introduction to Chemistry II with Lab- GT-SC1 5 Credits

+Focuses on introductory organic and biochemistry (sequel to Introduction to Chemistry I).
+This course includes the study of hybridization of atomic orbitals for carbon, nomenclature of both organic and biochemical compounds, physical and chemical properties of various functional groups of organic chemistry, and physical and chemical properties of biochemical compounds along with their biochemical pathways.
 Laboratory experiments are included.
 This is a statewide Guaranteed Transfer course in the GT-SC1 category.